jminnier/rstudioconf18_jennybryan_forgot/notes.md

 -   now github will render the resulting .md file this to look pretty nice!
 -   source only hard-liners say don't version control output (only source code). but this makes it really useful to see what the output looks like and how it changes.
+-   JB takeaway 1: if you want to make your stuff immediately consumable, rending to markdown and commiting that at the same time as the R file, gives something others can look at with little to no effort (be kind and be realistic!)
+-   JB takeaway 2: markdown is vastly more useful than .html and .pdf (on github)
+-   More about github\_documents [here](http://rmarkdown.rstudio.com/github_document_format.html)
+-   files that look nice in github: .csv, .png, .md, see the browsability section of happywithgitr

+Q's
+===

+-   what about versioning data? for small to medium you can easily use github, might need to just keep it in a separate repo and git that, or might need to use gitfs for large file systems
+-   in the analysis pipeline, if I want to generate an html (or pdf etc) file along with the github\_document, is there a way to always generate both? you can "keep md" but can you "keep github\_document"?
+Sort of, but you need to use `rmarkdown::render` (in theory though JB can't get it to work yet for github\_docs)
+-   why is `fs` package making Rstudio crash every time I want to view an object created with it?
+My be related to this [issue](https://github.com/r-lib/fs/issues/58)